conradfriedrich/termspec-hausarbeit/README.md

 # termspec-hausarbeit

-Class Paper for the termspec project
+Backup and Version Control of the corresponding Class Paper for the termspec project